Korea, Republic of

 Research and development (R&D) tax incentives

 To stimulate R&D activities, the STTCL provides tax incentives of tax credits.
 Among many other available incentives, tax credits for R&D activities are favoured by many Korean companies.
 These include a tax credit for research and manpower development expenses, a tax credit for technology transfer, and tax credits for merger or acquisition of a technology innovative SME.
 As a percentage of total tax incentives for corporate investment in Korea, the R&D tax credit is the largest.
-In 2019, R&D tax incentives accounted for 43% of total government support for corporate R&D expenditure in Korea.
-Also, Korea was placed in 2019 among the OECD countries that provide the largest level of total government support to business R&D as a percentage of GDP, at a rate equivalent to 0.29% of GDP, according to the latest report published by the OECD ('R&D Tax Incentives: Korea, 2021').
+Korea was placed in 2020 among the OECD countries that provide the largest level of total government support to business R&D as a percentage of GDP, at a rate equivalent to 0.29% of GDP, according to the latest report published by the OECD ('R&D Tax Incentives: Korea, 2023').
 Moreover, business enterprise expenditures on R&D amounted to 3.9% of gross domestic product in Korea in 2021, which is more than double the OECD average and the second highest business R&D intensity according to the OECD Reviews of Innovation Policy: Korea 2023.

 Tax credit for development of research and manpower